twoBirds/twobirds/README.md

 tb( demoapp.userLogin ).describe()
 ```

-... and console will come up with the events it handles, and the events:
+... and console will come up with the events it handles, and the events it triggers inside these handlers:
 ```js
 [demoapp.userLogin] describe handlers:
 -> tb.init